 The beaches along the entire Gulf of Mexico can be affected with the Tidal Surge and Storm tides associated with the Tropical storm system.

 Tidal Surge and Storm Tides

-Along the coast, storm surge is often the greatest threat from a hurricane.
+Along the coast, storm surge is often the greatest threat from a hurricane or tropical storm.
 Hurricane Katrina (2005) is a prime example of the damage and devastation that can be caused by surge.
 At least 1500 persons lost their lives during Katrina and many of those deaths occurred directly, or indirectly, as a result of storm surge.

 Factors Impacting Surge

 A storm surge is produced by water being pushed toward the shore by the force of the winds moving around the storm.